dae-cpp/dae-cpp.github.io/docs/vector-function.md

 {: .note }
 The type of vectors `f` and `x` is `daecpp::state_type`, which is an alias of [`autodiff`](https://autodiff.github.io/)'s type used to perform automatic (algorithmic) differentiation of the vector function `f`.
 See [`dae-cpp` types](https://dae-cpp.github.io/prerequisites.html#dae-cpp-types) section.

+{: .important }
+The Vector Function class must not be used to save or post-process the solution vector `x` and time `t`.
+For this purpose, use the [Solution Manager](solution-manager.html) class.

 ## Examples